Subhra11/Breast-Cancer-Detection/README.md

 train_inception_org.py and train_inception_cropped.py are the python scripts used to train the classifier.

 The dataset folder can be found in the link as provided in the appendix manual.

+Image size
+This is currently fixed at 1024x1024 for the models in this study.

+Batch size
+we have used 16 as batch size however, this can be reduced to improve the performance.

+Number of epochs used is 50, the accuracy dropped when ran for 100.